Car Diagnostics Testing & Check Engine Light Service

 - Testing that meets the specifications of the make and model of your vehicle

 Some people try to disregard their Check Engine light.
 And some have even gone as far as disabling it and that could be a costly move.
-The best thing to do when your check engine light appears is to bring your vehicle in to a Driver’s Edge location for a professional ASE Certified diagnostic service.
+The best thing to do when your check engine light appears is to bring your vehicle in to a Driver’s Edge location for a professional ASE Certified diagnostic testing service.

 Once we determine what the problem is we’ll carefully review with you what (if any) work needs to be done and exactly how much it will cost.
 With Driver’s Edge, there are never any unpleasant surprises.
 We do our best to keep you informed every step of the way.